 Etiology of genital herpes

 Herpes simplex virus 1 (oral type) or 2 (genital type).
-HSV-2 causes more genital recurrences (99% recurrence).
+HSV-2 causes more often genital recurrences.

 Morphology of herpes simplex virus:

 The family of herpes viruses is of icosahedral shape, they contain double-stranded DNA (84 proteins).
 The capsid (a protein cage) encases the DNA, which is wrapped by an envelop (lipid bilayer).

 After binding of the virus to cell membrane receptors, endocytosis and dissolution of the viral shell (envelope) follows.
 The capsid gets via axoplasmic transport to the nucleus of the sensory neuron.
 Viral proteins are generated in three cycles (immediate early, early and late proteins).
 After the outbreak and healing of herpes genitalis, HSV-DNA remains in the nucleus of the neuron without viral replication (latency).
 After a certain time, various factors (see below) may trigger a further clinical manifestation of herpes genitalis (recurrence).
 Viral shedding may remain asymptomatic.